 Here are some job boards you can visit,

 To give you a boost in your search, I researched a bit, and here are a few places that regularly hire new proofreaders:

 - American Journal Experts hire expert editors to proofread manuscripts of non-native English speakers.
 Probably not for you if you’re just starting out.

-- Domainite pays stupid low rates, but are perfect for newbie proofreaders to test their skills.
+- Domainite pays stupid low rates but is perfect for newbie proofreaders to test their skills.

-- Babbletype is a transcription company and they’re always on a lookout for skilled editors and proofreaders.
+- Babbletype is a transcription company, and they’re always on the lookout for skilled editors and proofreaders.
 New assignments are posted at 6 PM EST; you can view and pick your assignments, and then you must get them done in 22h or less.

-- Wordy don’t ask for experience or any type of degree, but you will need to pass their 50m test.
+- Wordy doesn’t ask for experience or any type of degree, but you will need to pass their 50m test.

 - English Trackers hires experienced academic editors.

 - Kibin aren’t hiring right now, but you can still sign up and get notified once there’s an opening.

 - Polished Paper hires only “exceptional editors.”
 To earn the bragging right of being exceptional, you must pass their 35-question test.